 4. They Understand Market Trends

-Customer success is not just about advertizing, marketing or keeping customers happy.
+Customer success is not just about advertising, marketing or keeping customers happy.
 In certain cases, it also involves factors which may not even be directly related to the customers themselves.
 Take for example your organization’s operations costs.
-Sometimes, a sudden increase in operating cost may lead to lower profit margins, which then often lead to sudden markups in prices.
+Sometimes, a sudden increase in operating cost may lead to lower profit margins, which then often leads to sudden markups in prices.
 Of course, when you increase the price for your products, it’s only a matter of time before sales start to slow down.

 A good customer success manager can look at such factors, like these, and know exactly how they will affect customer sentiment in the long run.
 This is why aside from knowing how to engage their customers, customer success leaders must also be sensitive to those factors which influence their customers indirectly.
 This way, they will be able to give their organization advice on how certain decisions and policies will affect their customers, which in turn will lead to more customer success.